barbarer/py4e-int/_sources/strings/parsing.rst

 ``uct.ac.za``) from each line, we can do this by using the ``find`` method and string slicing.

 First, we will find the position of the at-sign in the string.
-Then we will find the position of the first space *after* the at-sign.
-And then we will use string slicing to extract the portion of the string which we are looking for.
+Then, we will find the position of the first space *after* the at-sign.
+Finally, we will use string slicing to extract the portion of the string which we are looking for.